digicademy/epigraf/docs/database/batch.md

 ## Batch Manipulation

-Epigraf's job system allows multiple records to be imported, transfered, exported or modified in a batch process.
+Epigraf's job system allows multiple records to be imported, transferred, exported or modified in a batch process.
 Import, export and mutate operations are implemented in job classes to be found in the `src/Model/Entity/Jobs` directory.
 Transfer operations are an import into a target database from a source database.